webfuse-com/Labs/README.md

 **Upload:**

 1. `labs bundle`
-2. Upload `/dist` to Webfuse session.
+2. Upload `/dist` to Webfuse Session.

 ## with Webfuse